erikyao/erikyao.github.io/_posts/2016-01-09-basic-graph-algorithms.md

 				dist[u,v,0] = ∞

 	for k = 1 to V-1
-		for all v ∈ V:
+		for all u ∈ V:
 			dist[u,u,k] = 0
-			for all u ∈ V and u ≠ v
+			for all v ∈ V and v ≠ u
-				dist[u,u,k] = ∞
+				dist[u,v,k] = ∞
 				// for all x → v ∈ E:
 					// ...
 				// Equivalently